-Less than 1\% of women in this age group undergo four or more abortions.}
+Less than 1\% of women undergo four or more abortions in this age group.}

 Table \ref{tab:des1} shows the descriptive statistics for all variables used in the empirical analysis.
-Our sample comprises 20,703 women at ages 16--23.
-The average age of women in our sample is 19.5 years.
-Women are on average born in 1984 which implies that our birth cohorts are of similar size.
-As expected for such a young sample of women, most women are single, about 20\% are employed, and less than 30\% hold a college degree.
-The annual rate of abortions is about 2\% and the incidence of mental health problems per year is about 1.6\%.
-The numbers refer to 10.6\% of women who had an abortion in age 16-23 years.
-The fraction of women with diagnoses of mental health problems in this age group is 6.5\%.
-Since our main estimation strategy requires a balanced data set, we will replace missing values with zero and construct two censoring indicators: one to flag missing observation periods and one to flag other missing values.
-This balancing procedure provides us with a final sample of $N\times T=165,624$ observations.
+Our sample comprises 20,703 women aged 16--23 with an average of 19.5 years.
+Women are, on average, born in 1984, which implies that our birth cohorts are of similar size.
+As expected for such a young sample, most women are single, about 20\% are employed, and less than 30\% hold a college degree.
+The annual rate of abortions is about 2\%, and the incidence of mental health problems per year is about 1.6\%.
+In total, 10.6\% of women had an abortion, and 6.5\% had mental health problems during ages 16--23.
+Since our main estimation strategy requires a balanced panel, we construct two censoring indicators: one to flag missing observation periods and one to flag missing values.
+This balancing procedure leads to a final sample of $N\times T=165,624$ observations.